Stadsarchief-Amsterdam/blauwdruk/blauwdruk-shacl/README.md

 This folder contains
 * examples of archival descriptive data complying to the [Records in Contexts Ontology](https://www.ica.org/standards/RiC/ontology).
-* constrains on a minimal viable data structure for Dutch archival description, defined in [SHACL](https://www.w3.org/TR/shacl/) shapes.
+* constraints on a minimal viable data structure for Dutch archival description, defined in [SHACL](https://www.w3.org/TR/shacl/) shapes.
 * shell-scripts for validating the examples to the shacl-shapes.

 A basic introduction (Dutch) into Records in Contexts was published in [Archievenblad, april 2021, pp. 16-17](Artikel-RiC-Archievenblad-april-2021.pdf).